Dark and luminous mass components of Omega Centauri with stellar kinematics: Introduction

 \section{Introduction}

 Omega Centauri (\wcen) is one of the most luminous and well-studied globular clusters (GC) of the Milky Way.
 It is located at a distance of $\sim$ 5 kpc, is very compact with a half-light radius of $\sim 6$ pc, and has a luminosity of $\sim 2 \times 10^6$ L$_\odot$.
 There are multiple stellar populations associated with it~\citep{2018ApJ...853...86B,2020ApJ...898..147C}, indicating that it has had a complex star formation history.
 Indeed, it is possible that~\wcen~is not a GC in the traditionally-defined sense, but rather is the remnant core of a galaxy that has been tidally disrupted~\citep{Wirth:2020dmb}.
-Additional evidence for this origin is the recently-detected long stellar streams associated with it~\citep{2019NatAs.tmp..258I}.
+Additional evidence for this origin is the recently-detected long stellar streams associated with it~\citep{2019NatAs.tmp..258I}, which would be a smoking gun for tidal disruption.